skoczen/polytester/README.md

 > NOTE:  Polytester is being built via [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so as of January 22, 2015, not everything is done yet.
 >
 > But I work fast.
 Expect everything here to be supported soon.
+> Jan 23: Everything but --ci works.
+Expect that Monday.

 # Installation